Khaing-su-wai/miit_fdp/README.md

 endmodule

-When reset goes from 1 to 0,Q1 follows D at the next positive clock edge in an ideal ckt.
+In an ideal ckt, Q1 follows D at the next positive clock edge when reset changes from 1 to 0.
 But in reality, Q1 becomes 1 a little after the next positive clk edge(once reset has been made 0)due to Clock-to-Q delay.

 Thus, q takes the value 0 until the next clock edge when it read an input of 1 from q1.
 This is confirmed with the simulated waveform below.